LordGolias/antistasi/README.md

 The AAF has an arsenal of vehicles that it buys with AAF money.
 AAF has different categories of vehicles that are defined in `AAFarsenal.sqf` that can be modified in the `templates/` (e.g. for RHS).

+## AAF attacks

+The AAF attacks from time to time.
+The relevant variable that controls this is the `AS_P("secondsForAAFattack")`.
+This variable is modified via `fnc_changeSecondsForAAFattack`.
+The script that starts attacks is the `ataqueAAF.sqf`.
+It is run from the loop in `resourcecheck.sqf` when `AS_P("secondsForAAFattack") == 0`. `ataqueAAF.sqf` checks whether it is worth to attack a given location, and, if yes, it spawns the attack accordingly using `CSATpunish.sqf` (for cities), `combinedCA.sqf` (for other locations), and `Mission/CONVOY.sqf` (when no locations are available to attack).